Chart Color Schemes

 Lambton - New Lambton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 25 projects potentially impacting the area.
-Notable projects include John Hunter Health and Innovation Precinct, Lambton Park Master Plan, Wests Group Townhouse Development, and Newcastle Inner City Bypass - Rankin Park to Jesmond.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely affecting the region.
+Notable initiatives include John Hunter Health and Innovation Precinct, Lambton Park Master Plan, Wests Group Townhouse Development, and Newcastle Inner City Bypass - Rankin Park to Jesmond.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.